bhoward/CSC480-MockDB/MockDB/README.md

 * Everything is organized around the departments, which come into existence at various points in the life of the university (currently there is no way to shut down a department...).

-* Each department has three faculty members, each of whom can teach any of the department's courses.
+* Each department starts with one faculty member, who can teach any of the department's courses.
+More faculty are hired to cover the estimated demand for courses.
-Each teaches two courses per year (no sabbaticals).

 * Faculty members retire according to a Bernoulli process with a given mean (currently 30 years).
 As soon as they retire, a replacement is hired.